estiens/world_cup_json/README.md

   every day, `rake scraper:nightly_cleanup`

 * If you are setting up mid-tournament you'll need to run the following ScraperTasks: `scrape_old_matches`, `scrape_future_matches`, `scrape_for_stats`, `scrape_for_events`

+* If you have trouble setting up feel free to file a ticket and I or someone cal help.
+Sorry but things moving fast and more interested in keeping this running well than making it easy to setup at the moment.

 NOTE: The old scrapers are still there (`lib\tasks\match_scraper.rake`) but the new code is more memory efficient, does some error checking and cleaning up, doesn't break goals and events into two separate scrapes, and is greatly preferred